> Martin Carthy > Songs > Ballad of Alfie Hinds

 The man they cannot hold

-But at last on one day in Belfast
+But alas on one day in Belfast

 They caught him flogging cars

-And with gas and chains and tommy-guns
+And with guards and chains and tommy-guns

-put Alf back behind bars
+Put Alf back behind bars

 Now everyone is wondering